vmware-archive/purser/CONTRIBUTING.md

 - Depending on your git configuration push --force-with-lease is required to make git update your fork with commits from the upstream repo.

 ### Create a Pull Request
+Github docs on creating a pull request from a fork: [Pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
 To contribute your feature, create a pull request by going to the [purser upstream repo on GitHub](https://github.com/vmware/purser) and pressing the 'New pull request' button.

 Select 'compare across forks' and select your-github-id/purser as 'head fork'